 This unforgettable event blends a curated selection of offerings into an unmatched world-class experience.
 Come be a part of the Southeast’s stand out wine and food festival, where you’ll find the perfect pairing of sunshine, wine, food, industry celebs, and beautiful beaches.

-We curated the perfect blend of 600+ world-class wines, industry experts, culinary icons, Nashville singer/songwriters, educational seminars and a sprinkle of fun and funky activations, so there’s something for everyone at SoWalWine.
+We curated the perfect blend of hundreds of world-class wines, industry experts, culinary icons, singer/songwriters, and a sprinkle of fun and funky activations.
+There’s something for everyone at SoWalWine!

 Choose from our individual events or go for the full-bodied, VIP experience and enjoy all three days of SoWalWine.